FlovinTue/gdul/README.md

 * Supports (multiple) job dependencies. (if job 'first' depends on job 'second' then 'first' will not be enqueued for consumption until 'second' has completed)
 * Keeps multiple internal job queues (defined in gdul::jh_detail::Num_Job_Queues), with workers consuming from the further-back queues less frequently
 * Has three types of batch_job (splits an array of items combined with a processing delegate over multiple jobs).
+* Job tree may be dumped into a dgml file

+To enable job tracking:
+- make sure GDUL_JOB_DEBUG is defined in globals.h
+- for each job taking part in the tracking, call activate_job_tracking(name)
+- if making a msvc debug build, override /ZI (edit-and-continue) with /Zi to make sure __LINE__ is seen as a compile time constant

 A quick usage example:
 ```